kelbert2/JavaNuggets/Java.md

 |byte  | 8  | 127                       | -128                   | 0    |
 |short | 16 |	32,767                  |	-32,768              | 0    |
 |long  | 64 | 9,223,372,036,854,775,807 | -9,223,372,036,854,775,808 | 0L |
+boolean

 1 GB is 8 billion bits.

 Double and short data should not be used for precise values such as currency.

 Literals are representations of fixed values.
+Binary literals are prefixed with 0b or 0B.

 Underscores can appear anywhere between digits in numerical literals, allowing you to separate groups of digits and improve readability.
 They don't work adjacent to decimal points, prior to, after, or between suffixes (like L or F) or prefixes (0x), and at the end or beginning (would make it an idenfier) of the number.

 ```Java
 byte a = 68;
 char a = 'A';